Home

 Tony Klemmer

-Tony Klemmer is the founder of Wisdom for Good, a retreat program for adult personal formation, and founder and President of the NAATE Program focused on delivering intense residential programs of advanced learning to high performing K – 12 classroom teachers and school leaders across the country.
+Tony Klemmer is the founder of Wisdom for Good, a retreat program for adult personal formation, serving educators, business and military leaders, medical professionals, undergraduate students and prison inmates.
+He previously founded the NAATE Program focused on delivering intense residential programs of advanced learning to high performing K – 12 classroom teachers and school leaders across the country.

 Tony received his Ph.D. in Humanities from Salve Regina University.
-His doctoral work focuses on Moral Coherence in the Modern World.
+His doctoral work focuses on living a morally good life in our challenging modern world.
 He graduated from the Harvard Business School, and served on the Executive Committee of its Alumni Board, and has a BS in Economics from the Wharton School of the University of Pennsylvania.

 He helped found several high-tech companies and developed distribution networks in Europe and ran Asian sales offices, as an officer of a multi-national technology company.
 In 2011 he was named to the inaugural cohort of Pahara/Aspen Institute Teacher Leader Fellows and serves as an Aspen Global Leadership Network Moderator.
 He previously served as Assistant Headmaster of Portsmouth Abbey School.